-Use project management software to plan a project, create a project schedule, communicate project information, assign resources and costs, and track the project's progress through completion.
-Working competency in Windows presumed.
+Within the Microsoft Office Suite, Microsoft Project is a project management software used to plan a project, create a project schedule and Gantt Chart, communicate project information, assign resources and costs, track project progress through completion, and share project information with other programs.
+This course will use Microsoft Office 365/Project 2019.